mendix/docs/bestpractices/SIG+-+Mendix+performance+subjects+explanation.md

 *   Dev Center – Web based collaborative environment for design, development and deployment of apps.
 *   App Store – portal with hundreds of publicly available building blocks to speed up app development.
 *   Buzz – online collaboration portal.
-*   Mendix Business Modeler - multi-user modeling studio of the Mendix App Platform.
+*   Mendix Modeler - multi-user modeling studio of the Mendix App Platform.
 *   Team Server - a central repository to manage and version application models.
 *   Build Server - creates deployment packages from artifacts – such as models, style sheets, custom java classes.
 *   MxID - a user management and provisioning service that applies the OpenID standard.
 *   Cloud Portal - manage users and environments, deploy apps to the cloud with a single click and manage and monitor their performance.
-*   Runtime environment – runs applications using a server part, Mendix Business Server, and a client part, Mendix Client.
+*   Runtime environment – runs applications using a server part, Mendix Runtime, and a client part, Mendix Client.

 The focus of this document is on the last component, the Mendix runtime environment.
 More specifically the collaboration between the following parts:

 *   Mendix Client - JavaScript client running in the browser of a user.
-*   Mendix Business Server - Java/Scala runtime running on a server, responsible for executing Microflow Logic, business rules, and persisting the objects.
+*   Mendix Runtime - Java/Scala runtime running on a server, responsible for executing Microflow Logic, business rules, and persisting the objects.
 *   RDBMS where the data is persisted.
 *   Optionally a state store to share state between horizontally scaled runtime instances.